LiquidGalaxyLAB/LG-AI-Voice-conversational/README.md

 |                             |                                       |   Llama3-8b-8192   |
 |                             |                                       |   Llama3-70b-8192  |

+To get started, navigate to the API documentation below to start setting up the environment and usage of the voice-to-voice API.

+## API Documentation

+Link to the API usage for voice-to-voice integrations for LG apps are [here](./docs/api.md).

 ## Model Documentation

 Link to the description of the models and costs are [here](./docs/models.md).

-## API Documentation

-Link to the API usage for voice-to-voice integrations for LG apps are [here](./docs/api.md).

 ## Pricing